the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 **Conclusions**:

-* From your observations, you could form the hypotethis that, in the significant time windows, major world events happened at the global political scale, leading to the **potential time windows of the collapse of society** !
+* From your observations, you could form the hypothesis that, in the significant time windows, major world events happened at the global political scale, leading to the **potential time windows of the collapse of society**!
-* These observations do not give us any informations on the groups involved nor the matter of the event.
+* These observations do not give you any information on the groups involved nor the matter of the event.

-#### 2.4 Individual subreddit contribution
+### 2.4 Individual subreddit contribution
-Now, you can look at the significant time windows and extract the top active subreddits of the cluster !
+Now, you can look at the significant time windows and extract the top active subreddits of the cluster!
 This could give you an insight on who's been contributing the most to the negative increase.

 {% include top_negative_subreddits.html.html %}

-So, you now have tools to find meaningful timespan where conflicts emmerged during the **Great collapse**.
+So, you now have tools to find meaningful timespans where conflicts emerged during the **Great collapse**.
 You can now link this to the archives on the mothership, where you could find historical events to compare.

 # TOP-DOWN APPROACH

 The bottom-up approach gave you insights on the events timeline leading to the **Great Collapse**.
 You now remember that on the _mothership_, there are still ancient archives of **Earth History**.

-You decide to go look through them, to maybe find significant events that we might relate to our analysis.
-After long nights under the dim lights of the archives, and after sacrifying your mental sanity, you manage to find significant events that you would consider as _potential disasters_.
+You decide to go look through them, to maybe find significant events that you might relate to your analysis.
+After long nights under the dim lights of the archives, and after sacrificing your mental sanity, you manage to find significant events that you would consider as _potential disasters_.

 At this stage, you shift perspective.
 Instead of asking: